Student Life and Services

 The Lebanese American University is committed to the advancement of its students.
 In its Student and University Policy, LAU “seeks to develop responsible students with leadership skills and community awareness.”
 It also “shall provide its students with opportunities to develop academically, physically, intellectually, socially, and morally, in order to meet the challenges they may face in life.”

 Campus and student life at LAU is dedicated to helping students, staff, and faculty experience university life at its fullest.
-There is a profound commitment to diversity of university community and a focus on creating an environment where one can thrive.
-Through the wide array of programs and services, LAU provides opportunities and experiences that build the community, help one grow personally and professionally, and create a place that one calls home now and throughout life.
+There is a profound commitment to the diversity of university community and a focus on creating an environment where one can thrive.
+Through the wide array of programs and services, LAU provides opportunities and experiences that build the community, help students grow personally and professionally, and create a place that they may call home now and throughout life.

 Office of the Dean of Students